tpluscode/tpluscode.github.io/source/_posts/2018-08-11-storybook-markdown-inline.markdown

 ## Room for improvement

-At the point of writing the latest release of `lit-html` does not work with
+At the point of writing the latest release of `lit-html` cannot render inside `<template>` tag.
+This should change soon but for now I build the `<zero-md>` elements by hand.

 Now that I think about it, the markdown rendering element could be replaced with simple JS-based transformation.
 The element however comes with styling capabilities and by default imports GitHub rendering styles.

+Another current limitation of lit-html is that `import { html } from 'lit-html` cannot be mixed with `import { html } from 'lit-html/lib/lit-extended`.
+It's also about to change soon but something to keep in mind.

 A lit-html-based implementation probably would not work with React but it should be simple enough to compose the content with jsx instead in a similar fashion.